jlangch/venice/README.md

 libraries, giving you access to a vast array of libraries, frameworks, and tools.

+Venice's strength is making complex scripting tasks easy.
 Have you ever felt limited by Bash or PowerShell scripts?
-With Venice, you can write concise and elegant scripts effortlessly.
+With Venice, you can write concise and elegant platform independent scripts effortlessly.

 Venice does not depend on any runtime libraries (other than the JVM).
 You can easily add it as a standalone JAR to your classpath.